brillout/wildcard-api/docs/rpc.template.md

 ## Conclusion

-We have seen that the fundamental difference between RPC and REST/GraphQL is that RPC is schmelass, whereas REST/GraphQL uses a schema acting as a rigid long-term contract between frontend and backend.
+We have seen that the fundamental difference between RPC and REST/GraphQL is that RPC is schmelass whereas REST/GraphQL uses a schema.
+This schema acts as a rigid long-term contract between frontend and backend.

-Such rigid long-term contract is required for APIs consumed by many third parties, and can beneficial in enabling a large frontend team and a large backend team to work independently of each other.
+Such rigid long-term contract is required for APIs consumed by many third parties and can be beneficial in enabling a large frontend team and a large backend team to work independently of each other.

 For small teams
 and for prototyping,
 a hand-in-hand frontend and backend developmenet with RPC is simpler, faster, and more flexible.

-Given a hand-in-hand frontend and backend development, an RPC API is simpler and more powerful than REST/GraphQL.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path